Tanzania

 Barriers to Resources

 Regulation 13(b) of the Non-Governmental Organizations (Amendments) Regulations, 2018, requires an NGO that receives more than 20 million Tanzanian Shillings ($8,500) to publish bi-annually the funds received and the costs incurred in raising such funds.
 This information must be published in widely circulated newspapers and other media channels that are easily accessible to the organization’s beneficiaries.
-The law also requires all funding contracts to be submitted to the Registrar within 14 days from the date of entering into such an agreement.
+The law also requires all funding contracts to be submitted to the Registrar of NGOs and National Treasury within 14 days from the date of entering into such an agreement.

 Barriers to Assembly